What Does Therapy Cost?

 - For those who have disabilities.
 If you have a disability, it may make it harder for you to commute.

 - For those who have trouble speaking.
 You can talk to a therapist through text if you want to.
 While body language and tone may be lost in translation, it allows more people to be able to voice their concerns.
 Alternatively, if you're on a commute and need to speak to a counselor now, you can type your concerns without talking in public.

 - Because technology has advanced, it's much easier to have video chats from any place at any time, with a personal connection that can still be strong.

 Finally, let's talk about the affordability of online counseling.
-Most online counselors are private, and they charge less than a counselor who communicates traditionally.
 This is due to the work from home aspect of counseling.
 A traditional counselor will usually have a clinic outside their home they have to pay for, but an online counselor may work from home, and thus have fewer bills.
 This makes online counseling worth a shot.

 While this is no substitute for speaking to a counselor, there are lifestyle changes you can make to improve your overall mental health.
 These include:

 - Healthy dieting.
 Some fatty foods can make you feel worse.
 Eating healthier foods can improve your overall mood.

 - Exercise releases feel-good chemicals in the brain and just feels better for you overall.

 - Eliminating the source of your stress.
 Is your project making you stressed?
 Finish it!

 Making lifestyle changes can make you feel better until you can get the help you need.
 So make that change and see what it can do for you.